Brest-Java-Course-2021-2/Maksim-Meliashchuk-Setlist-Organizer/README.md

 Automatically generated by the [OpenAPI Generator](https://openapi-generator.tech) project by using the [OpenAPI-Spec](https://openapis.org) and the [openapi-generator-maven-plugin](https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator-maven-plugin/README.md).

-An OpenAPI document that conforms to the OpenAPI Specification [openapi.yaml](rest-app-openapi/src/main/resources/openapi.yaml) has been generated automatically by using [springdoc-openapi-maven-plugin](https://github.com/springdoc/springdoc-openapi-maven-plugin) in the module [rest-app](rest-app).
+An OpenAPI document that conforms to the OpenAPI Specification [openapi.yaml](./documentation/openapi.yaml) has been generated automatically by using [springdoc-openapi-maven-plugin](https://github.com/springdoc/springdoc-openapi-maven-plugin) in the module [rest-app](rest-app).

 *Refer to the module [rest-app-openapi](rest-app-openapi/README.md) for more information.*

+:warning: _<sub>Note: Security not supported in rest-app-openapi app</a>_ :warning:

 ## Swagger generated client
 <img src="https://img.shields.io/badge/Swagger-85EA2D?style=for-the-badge&logo=Swagger&logoColor=black"/>